The Skwawkbox: Content

 According to BuzzFeed, The Skwawkbox has published a "regular run of stories that appear to have been briefed by insiders close to the top of the Corbyn project", suggesting that certain senior individuals in the Labour Party use it to get their messages out.
 It has been involved in rallying online support for pro-Corbyn hashtags on Twitter and emailing and petitioning MPs within the Labour Party.

-The Skwawkbox has had genuine scoops.
-For example in June 2019 it reported that Luciana Berger was set to join the Liberal Democrats and would stand for election in Finchley and Golders Green in the next parliamentary election.
-The story was dismissed by Jewish Chronicle journalist Lee Harpin among others, but proved to be well-founded.

 In common with other left-wing alternative media sites, The Skwawkboxs stance towards the Labour leadership became more critical after Corbyn stepped down and Keir Starmer was elected as Labour leader in 2020.

 Grenfell Tower fire

 In June 2017, The Skwawkbox published an article suggesting that the real death toll from the Grenfell Tower fire was being covered up, based on claims from "multiple sources" that the government had placed a D-Notice on coverage.
 A correction was published later.

 There was no such notice, which led MailOnline and The Sun in turn to publish articles accusing the site of spreading "fake news".
 Walker complained about the MailOnline article to the Independent Press Standards Organisation.
 IPSO concluded that the MailOnline characterisations of the D-Notice story as "fake news" and of allegations against Theresa May in the article as "false" were not misleading and the complaint was not upheld.
 See 16690-17 Walker v Mail Online.

 The MailOnline D-Notice story referred to Steve Walker's business dealings with the NHS.
 This aspect was also covered by The Sun.
 Both outlets published corrections to their accounts of these dealings.
-The IPSO ruling noted that MailOnine had offered to append the following footnote, with a similar wording to be published as a standalone correction:
+The IPSO ruling noted that MailOnline had offered to append the following footnote, with a similar wording to be published as a standalone correction: